melezhik/sparrow/README.md

     repo: 192.168.0.1:4441

-This entries defines a custom repository accessible at remote host 192.168.0.1 port 4441
+This entry defines a custom repository accessible at remote host 192.168.0.1 port 4441

 Once custom repository is set up you search and install custom repository plugins the same way as with private plugins defined at SPL file.